brevven/carbon/README.md

 ----

 **CAVEAT** This is still an alpha version.
 Large balance changes, breaking changes, and many others may happen until it is in beta.
+There may be deadlocks, I'll fix them as I find them.
 This is my most ambitious "resource" mod to date, so it may take a little time to settle.
+As always, feedback and suggestions are most welcome.

 ----